 Xavier is committed to high-quality, personalized education, informed by our Jesuit mission and values, to help you on your path to success.
 We plan for the majority of undergraduate classes to be held face-to-face, taught by dedicated and expert faculty, in the same small class size that defines a Xavier education.
 Xavier's faculty and staff have worked hard over the past months to provide students in-person learning experiences this fall.

 Xavier will also offer some courses that are 100% remote, including both synchronous and asynchronous classes.
 Xavier is investing in making these courses high-quality and personalized.
-We aim to designate courses that are fully-remote by Wednesday, July 15 (although changes may still be made after that date).
-These courses will be listed in the Schedule of Classes as 100% online, either with or without set meeting times for synchronous instruction.
+These courses are listed in the Schedule of Classes as 100% online, either with or without set meeting times for synchronous instruction.
 Xavier is making every effort to list any course that will 100% online in the Schedule of Classes by the time advising starts on Oct.
 12; some changes may be made after Oct.
 12. To check the course status:

 - Search the course.

 - Click on Attributes to see if the course is listed as 100% online.